mmcc-xx/BirdCAGE/README.md

 ![BirdCAGE Screenshot](birdcage.JPG)

 # Newest stuff
+- Filtering has been implemented.
+There are four "priorities" of detections: Ignore, Log, Record and Alert.
+If a bird has been configured to be Ignored, it isn't even noted in the database.
+If Log, it is logged, but no audio is stored.
+If Record, it logs and stores the MP3.
+If Alert... well I haven't implemented that yet.
+There are two ways to configure the classifications:
+    - Method 1 is by setting thresholds based on the expected occurrence level.
+These levels come from the model.
+Click the Birds of the Week link to see what birds are expected at your Lat/Long and the current week to get an idea of where to set the threshold levels
+    - Method 2 is be setting manual overrides.
+This takes precedence over Method 1.
+Add species by scientific name to the override list and if you set a specific species to be Ignored, by gum it will be ignored.
+I added Campephilus principalis to mine - lord knows I have enough recording of them already.
 - I added functionality for setting up detection filters.
 I have not yet implemented the detection filters though.
     - As part of that you can see the birds the model thinks are likely to be around at your location this week.
     - Titled in French because I like the word "oiseaux".
 - Had to make another change to BirdNET-Analyze.
-This time I had to change two of their Python files so I could get a list of likely species and likelyhood scores for a given lat/long and week.
+This time I had to change two of their Python files so I could get a list of likely species and likelihood scores for a given lat/long and week.
 I'm not utilizing it in the BirdCAGE app yet but I intend to.
 - Password control for stream settings and preferences.
 The default password is 'birdcage'.
 The UX is terrible.
-- Details page with bigger spectrogram.
-My camera's audio has a pretty low sample rate, so the big spectrograms look not great.
-I hope to test with a CD quality (44.1KHz sampling, 16bit samples) source to see if it looks better

 # BirdCAGE
 BirdCAGE is an application for monitoring the bird songs in audio streams.
 Security cameras often provide